fmhoward/PreservedSiteCV/README.md

 <img src="https://github.com/fmhoward/PreservedSiteCV/blob/main/PreservedSitesCV.png?raw=true" width="600">

 ## Installation
-The associated files can be downloaded to a project directory or installed using the associated setup.py.
+The associated files can be downloaded to a project directory.
 Installation takes < 5 minutes on a standard desktop computer.
 All software was tested on Windows 10 version 1909.
 Requirements:
 * pandas 1.0.5
 * cvxpy 1.1.7